leftfield-geospatial/homonim/docs/cli.rst

     ngi_rgb_byte_3_FUSE_cREF_mGAIN-BLK-OFFSET_k5_5.tif 0.881 15.531   0.456 27676
     ngi_rgb_byte_4_FUSE_cREF_mGAIN-BLK-OFFSET_k5_5.tif 0.897 15.702   0.474 27342

-The correlation (r²) between the corrected and reference images is higher than the correlation between the source and reference images, indicating an improvement in similarity with the Landsat-8 reference.
+The correlation (r²) between the corrected and reference images is higher than the correlation between the source and reference images, indicating an improvement in accuracy.

 It is possible to combine the above two commands, using the :option:`--compare <homonim-fuse --compare>` option as follows: